-Each student has an account.
+Each student has a lunch account.
 Parents are encouraged to pay on a weekly basis.
 If paying by cash, exact change is recommended.
 If paying by check, make it payable to Bucyrus City Schools Food Service.
-Sending any form of money to school is best done in a sealed envelope with child's first and last name, grade, teacher's name, and amount enclosed for lunch account labeled on the outside of envelope.
-If money is for more than one child, please indicate amount for each child's account.
+Sending any form of money to school is best done in a sealed envelope with the child's first and last name, grade, teacher's name, and amount enclosed for the lunch account labeled on the outside of the envelope.
+If money is for more than one child, please indicate the amount for each child's account.